 way.
 While humans may know that cat carriers are safe havens for moving cats around

-when you have to use one?
-You can remedy the negative association of the cat carrier
+do when you have to use one?
+You can remedy the negative association of the cat

-carrier friendly experience can help.
+cat carrier friendly experience can help.
 Make sure the carrier can be

 easily accessed and separated into two distinct parts if it is rigid.
 Soft sided

 or rigid, become familiar yourself with assembling and closing the carrier

 before introducing it to your cat.
 Avoid "cat bags" that immobilize a cat or

 carriers intended for human babies.
-Being restrained in this sort of transport is not only
+Being restrained in this sort of transport

-not all of your cat’s exam by leaving the cat in the carrier, making your cat’s
+most, if not all of your cat’s exam by leaving the cat in the carrier, making

-carrier out and open in either a secure and elevated resting space (top of
+the carrier out and open in either a secure and elevated resting space (top of

 - Make sure your cat has independent access to enter and leave the carrier.